This is a blog about environmental sustainability: why I care, why you should care, and how we can do better.

 This blog helps me feel empowered.
-I realized that I can’t stop myself from caring and practicing the things I do (like buying coffee in a mug), even if they are insignificant in the grand scheme of things.
+I realized that I can’t stop myself from caring and practicing the things I do (like buying coffee in a mug), even if they are totally insignificant in the grand scheme of things.
 I know people who don’t care about these things (sometimes for totally legitimate reasons!), and I don’t think I can convince them to start caring.
 But I truly believe lots of people do care, and would care if they were more aware of the problems and how to be a part of the solution.

 When I hear someone blame China for “polluting the world”, I feel defensive; I want to shout: “but do you enjoy your cheaply manufactured goods!!!”; and I’m heartbroken by the environmental and health consequences that Chinese people have to live with to be the world’s factory.

 When I fill a glass of water straight from the tap, I sometimes think about how marvelous it would be if people could do that in China, in Flint, and in so many other parts of the world.

 When I am in awe of the inconceivable wonder of a clear starry night in Vermont because I had never seen stars like that in China, I wish everyone and everyone who comes after me would have the privilege to admire these celestial beauties too.